Bapatla: Etymology

-The town was formerly known as Bhavapattana, Bhavapuri, Bhavapattu and Bhavapatta.
-The names were derived from the Bhavanarayana Temple located in the town.
-Later, these names were transformed to the present name of Bapatla.
+The name Bapatla is derived from the presiding deity of the Bhavanarayana Temple, which is believed to date back to the Mauryan period.
+Historically, the town was known as Bhavapuri during the time of the Mauryan Empire, reflecting its connection to the temple and the deity worshipped there.
+The town has also been referred to as Bhavapattana, Bhavapattu and Bhavapatta.
+These names were derived from the temple, which was constructed in 1465 by a Chola king named Krimikantha Chola and later restored.
+Over time, these names evolved into the present name of Bapatla.

-The temple was constructed in 1465 by a chola king named Krimikantha Chola, and was later restored.

 Geography

 The coordinates of the town are 15°54′16″N 80°28′3″E and is located at an altitude of 8 mts from the coast of Bay of Bengal.

 Climate

 The town experiences tropical climate with the average annual temperatures records at 28.4 C. Hot summers and cool winters are observed due to its proximity to the coast of Bay of Bengal.
 It receives both South west monsoon and North-east monsoon as well.
 The precipitation is very high with an annual rainfall of about 854 mm and the month of October receives a maximum rainfall of 197 mm.
 It is most affected by the cyclonic storms that occur on the east coast.